Monday, June 18, 2018

-Having telephone issues, issues meaning no dial tone, which translates into a true triple play of also no Internet or cable, the problem was reported.
-Rather than fight the system and try to talk to a person I decide to play along with the online troubleshooting.
+Having telephone issues, issues meaning no dial tone, which translates into a true triple play of also no Internet or TV, the problem was reported.
+Rather than fight the system and try to talk to a person I decided to play along with the online troubleshooting.
 After a half hour on the floor performing several technical tasks to determine the nature of the problem, the online assistant determined that there was something wrong with the incoming line and repairs were needed.
 Wise decision.
 I do admit that following the system and performing the checks wasn’t that difficult.
-After the troubleshooting I was even guided through the repair appointment process.
-Although given that all of our communications were out, the process could not have be completed without a Smartphone.
+After the troubleshooting, I was even guided through the repair appointment process.
+Although given that all of our communications were out, the process could not have been completed without a Smartphone.

 Not so long ago, a repair technician would have come out and completed the whole process.
 Which in this case they still had to do.
 The point being, I did the repair troubleshooting.
 Did I get a stipend or bill discount for performing the tech work?

 As technology improves more and more services are being pushed onto the consumer.
-Companies cut personnel because the customer is now performing those jobs, but prices stay the same.
-Companies explain this away by saying that they are able to keep their prices low by adding the new “self serve” features.
+Companies reassign personnel because the customer is now performing those jobs, but prices stay the same.
+Companies explain this by saying that they are able to keep their prices low by adding the new “self-serve” features.
 Keep prices low?
 How about lowER?